william-mcdermott/short-lnk-meteor/readme.md

 # Short Lnk
-This is a link shortener app using Meteor and React.
+This is a link shortener using Meteor and React.

 ## Authors
 William McDermott